The Rules and Regulations for the Wavemaker Fellowship Program

 7.“Corporation” means the Rhode Island Commerce Corporation established pursuant to R.I.
 Gen. Laws Chapter 42-64.

-8.“Eligible expenses” means annual higher education loan repayment expenses, including, without limitation, principal, interest and fees, as may be applicable, incurred by an eligible graduate and which the eligible graduate is obligated to repay for attendance at a postsecondary institution of higher learning.
+8.“Eligible expenses” means annual higher education loan repayment expenses of which the fellow is the primary holder, including, without limitation, principal, interest and fees, as may be applicable, incurred by an eligible graduate and which the eligible graduate is obligated to repay for attendance at a postsecondary institution of higher learning.
 Notwithstanding the foregoing, late fees or other penalties for late payment shall not constitute Eligible Expenses.

 9.“Eligibility period” means a term of up to four (4) consecutive service periods beginning with the date that an eligible graduate receives initial notice of award and expiring at the conclusion of the fourth service period after such date specified.